 - The Phoenix Saga of the X-Men animated series was a borderline example.
 Although there were no actual team ups, it used appearances of other Marvel Comics characters to emphasise the seriousness of the whole thing.
 Captain Britain and Doctor Strange were seen reacting to the Phoenix and Spider-Man (albeit only his silhouette and his hand) and War Machine were seen protecting civilians in New York.
 In the sequel, the Dark Phoenix Saga, Doctor Strange briefly appeared again, along with Thor, a Watcher and Eternity.

-- A made-for-TV animated movie called The Man Who Hated Laughter brought together a big group of newspaper comic strip characters — Blondie, Popeye, Beetle Bailey, Hi & Lois, Snuffy Smith — who are ultimately saved from a comics-hating villain by the combined forces of a group of newspaper adventure strip heroes (Mandrake, Flash Gordon, Prince Valiant, The Phantom, and Steve Canyon).
+- A made-for-TV animated movie called The Man Who Hated Laughter brought together a big group of newspaper comic strip characters — Blondie, Popeye, Beetle Bailey, Hi and Lois, Snuffy Smith — who are ultimately saved from a comics-hating villain by the combined forces of a group of newspaper adventure strip heroes (Mandrake The Magician, Flash Gordon, Prince Valiant, The Phantom, and Steve Canyon).
+All the characters are owned by King Features Syndicate.